Code-Institute-Submissions/abdullahalsehaim-Portfolio1/README.md

 **1. User Story 1: The Curious Explorer**

-+I am a traveler who has never heard of Trim before.
+I am a traveler who has never heard of Trim before.

-+I want to discover what Trim has to offer and learn about its history and culture.
+I want to discover what Trim has to offer and learn about its history and culture.

-+The website should provide a captivating overview of Trim's key attractions and historical significance.
+The website should provide a captivating overview of Trim's key attractions and historical significance.

 **User Story 2: The History Buff**

-+I am interested in medieval history and architecture.
+I am interested in medieval history and architecture.

-+I want to learn more about Trim Castle and other historical sites in the town.
+I want to learn more about Trim Castle and other historical sites in the town.

-+The website should offer a detailed section on Trim's history with informative text and engaging visuals.
+The website should offer a detailed section on Trim's history with informative text and engaging visuals.

 **User Story 3: The Event Seeker**

-+I am planning a trip to Ireland and looking for interesting places to visit.
+I am planning a trip to Ireland and looking for interesting places to visit.

-+I want to find out about upcoming events and festivals happening in Trim.
+I want to find out about upcoming events and festivals happening in Trim.

-+The website should have a clearly displayed events and festivals in Trim.
+The website should have a clearly displayed events and festivals in Trim.

 **User Story 4: The Practical Traveler**

-+I am planning a visit to Trim and need logistical information.
+I am planning a visit to Trim and need logistical information.

-+I want to find out how to get to Trim and visitor center details.
+I want to find out how to get to Trim and visitor center details.

 ### Strategy
 + I wanted to inform and empower people to visit the town of Trim.
 Utilize compelling text to showcase Trim's historical significance and present-day charm.esign a user-friendly website with clear menus and information architecture for effortless exploration.